neerajk555/SQL-Training-exercise/module-14-triggers/02-Guided-Step-by-Step.md

 ---

-## Activity 2: Inventory Auto-Update — 18 min
+## Activity 2: Inventory Auto-Update

 **🎯 Objective**: Automatically deduct inventory when orders are placed, with validation to prevent overselling.